Extractive contest design: Introduction

-Several papers have shown extraction of values in mixed-strategy Nash equilibria. \cite{Hillman1989} (\cite{Baye1996}, resp.) showed that in the all-pay auction, if the highest two values are equal, the expected aggregate effort is equal to the maximum value in any mixed-strategy Nash equilibrium (the second last paragraph in Section 3 (Theorem 1, resp.)). \cite{Alcalde2010} showed that under CSFs satisfying some conditions, there exists a mixed-strategy Nash equilibrium such that if the highest two values are equal, the expected aggregate effort is equal to the maximum value (Theorem 3.2).
-We show extraction of values in pure-strategy Nash equilibria.
+Several papers have shown the extraction of values in mixed-strategy Nash equilibria. \cite{Hillman1989} (\cite{Che1998}; \cite{Baye1993}; \cite{Baye1996}, resp.)\ showed that in the all-pay auction, if the highest two values are equal, the expected aggregate effort is equal to the maximum value in any mixed-strategy Nash equilibrium (Proposition 1; the second last paragraph in Section 3 (equation (9); Theorem 1, resp.)). \cite{Ewerhart2017a} showed it in a modified all-pay auction (Proposition 1). \cite{Alcalde2010} showed that under CSFs that satisfy certain conditions, there exists a mixed-strategy Nash equilibrium such that if the highest two values are equal, the expected aggregate effort is equal to the maximum value (Theorem 3.2).
+We show the extraction of values in pure-strategy Nash equilibria, even if the highest two values are not equal.